trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 Environment, Store, and Kontinuation.

-In this article, I detail the CESK machine and provide a partial implementation for Dalvik bytecode - the language of Android.
+In this article, I detail the CESK machine and provide a partial implementation of an interpreter for Dalvik bytecode - the language of Android.

 # CESK